What are clarity and focus?

-Life is often complicated, and there really isn’t any “one-size-fits-all” definition for what being clear or having focus means.
-For some, it is knowing exactly what you want to be when you grow up, knowing the type of person you’ll spend your life with, or coming out the other side of a challenging experience and seeing the whole situation with a fresh and more mature perspective.
+Life is often complicated.
+There isn’t any “one-size-fits-all” definition for what being clear or having focus means.
+For some, it is knowing exactly what you want to be when you grow up.
+Or, it might be knowing the type of person you will spend your life with.
+It could also be making it through a challenging experience and seeing the whole situation with a fresh and more mature perspective.

-When you DON’T have clarity and are living off-purpose, you are swimming up-stream, running against the wind, pitting yourself against yourself.
+When you DON’T have clarity and are living off-purpose, you are swimming upstream, running against the wind, and pitting yourself against yourself.
 It is impossible to get from where you are to where you want to be if you don’t have a clear vision.

-Imagine: You have a job you hate, but you stay because it pays well.
-You’re miserable at work and come home stressed.
+You hate your job, but you stay because it pays well.
+You are miserable at work and routinely come home stressed.
 The most important relationships you have are affected.
 Why?
 Because you compromise so much of yourself during the workday, you have nothing left to give.
 Maybe you find comfort in a cocktail or two, or something to eat that affects your health and saps your energy.
 You wake up wishing you could get a root-canal instead of going back to work.
 You’re stuck, and you know it, but you don’t know how to get unstuck.

-- You create a vision and set the right goals.
+- Create a vision and set the right goals.

-- You are more fulfilled in your relationships, in your career, and in your social life.
+- Feel more fulfilled in your relationships, in your career, and your social life.

-- You learn to trust your instincts, and intuitively will know how to handle situations that once seemed confusing.
+- Learn to trust your instincts, and intuitively will know how to handle situations that once seemed confusing.

 How to gain clarity and find your purpose:

-- Ask yourself: What do I want most in my life today?
+What do I want most in my life today?
 Next year?
 Over the next decade?
-This may be a little challenging to answer right away.
+This may be challenging to answer right away.
 If it is, try writing.
-Don’t overthink it, just pick up a pen and start writing about the things that make you happy, the things you dreamed about as a kid.
+Don’t overthink it, just pick up a pen and start writing about the things that make you happy.
+Think about the things you dreamed about as a kid.
 In that same manner, write about the things you would do today if you won the lottery.
-If writing isn’t your thing, don’t stress on it.
+However, if writing isn’t your thing, don’t stress on it.
 If that is the case, try talking it out with someone.
-Find someone who has clarity on their life and is happy.
+Ideally, find someone who has clarity and focus in their life and is happy.
 If you don’t know anyone who fits the bill, try a life-coach.

 Quiet down to gain clarity and find purpose.
 Believe it or not, the answers that you seek are inside of you already.
 In other words, have faith in your inner wisdom.
 You are in control of you and no one else.
-If you’re second-guessing yourself, take a closer look at what limiting beliefs you have.
-Limiting beliefs are the ones that start with “I can’t,” “I should/not,” “It’s not possible,” etc. Not all limiting beliefs are harmful, but decide which ones are based in reality and which ones come from a place of fear.
-If they are fear-based, they probably aren’t serving you.
-Learn how to overcome them.
+In the event that you are second-guessing yourself, take a closer look at what limiting beliefs you have.
+Limiting beliefs are the ones that start with “I can’t,” “I should/not,” “It’s not possible,” etc. Not all limiting beliefs are harmful, but decide which ones are serving your highest good and which ones are not.

-- Set your goals.
+Smaller is bigger here.
 Set a simple goal to get the wheels turning.
-Smaller is bigger here.
 Don’t try to save the earth single-handedly or aspire to make $1M by next month.
 As noble as they are, all you’ve done is set yourself up for failure and disappointment.
-Set yourself up for success by making goals attainable.
+Instead, you want to set yourself up for success by making goals attainable.

 Know what your roadblocks are and come up with a strategy to overcome them.
 In short, eliminate excuses.
-If your goal is to change careers, but you need to obtain training, stop using that as a reason to not pursue change.
-Devise a plan that you can continue to work while learning or find alternative ways to fund your life so you can give 100% to the mission.
+If your goal is to change careers, but you need to obtain training, stop using that to not pursue change.
+Instead, devise a plan that you can continue to work while learning or find alternative ways to fund your life so you can give 100% to the mission.

-If you’re looking to get in shape to avoid a health crisis and you know you never get past the 4-week mark on any diet or exercise plan in the past.
+On the other hand, maybe you are looking to get in shape to avoid a health crisis.
+Perhaps you are someone who has never made it past the 4-week mark on any diet or exercise plan in the past.
 As a result, you have lied to yourself and believe you never will.
 Instead of giving up, come up with a plan to carry you from week 3-6 and beyond.
 Get a workout buddy, work with a dietician and a trainer, or try a health and wellness coach.

-- Try meditation: Science proves that mindfulness has significant benefits.
+Science proves that mindfulness has significant benefits.
 It is a super-power when looking to gain clarity and find purpose.
 Meditation allows you to understand “hear” the answers that are solutions.
 Equally important, you will become aware of the thoughts that are interfering with positivity.
 Whenever you gain that feedback, you can begin to replace negativity with positive thinking patterns.
-If you’ve never meditated before, here’s a simple way to get started: A Beginners Guide to Meditation for Wellness.
+If you’ve never meditated before, you may enjoy: A Beginners Guide to Meditation for Wellness.

-When you have clarity and purpose, you DON’T:
+When you gain clarity and find purpose, you DON’T: